 Work-at-Home vs. Office Data Entry Job Salaries

-Like many work-at-home positions, data entry jobs from home are likely to pay less than data entry from an office.
-This is not simply because home-based workers are willing to earn less in order to work at home.
-It is because data entry from home is almost always done by independent contractors, who are not subject to minimum wage laws.
-These jobs may be in competition with other global jobs from home or microlabor positions, which may in turn lower pay rates.
+Data entry jobs from home are likely to pay less than data entry in an office.
+It's not simply a matter of home-based workers often being willing to earn less in exchange for working from home.
+Data entry from home is almost always performed by independent contractors who aren't subject to minimum wage laws.
+These jobs might be in competition with other global jobs from home or micro labor positions, which can also lower pay rates.

-Additionally, the way data entry work is sent to home-based workers can affect its pay.
-Workers who log on to a crowdsourcing or microlabor site, may not be able to obtain enough pieces of work in an hour to make a good wage.
+The way in which data entry work is sent to home-based workers can also affect pay.
+Workers who log on to crowdsourcing or micro labor sites might not be able to obtain enough pieces of work in an hour to make a good wage.

 Significant job growth isn't expected in this field due to advancements in technology that in many respects are replacing human fingers.
 Additionally, many companies are beginning to offshore these duties, farming them out to remote, third-party companies in countries where labor is cheaper.
 Job growth in the U.S. is expected to drop by about 2 percent in the decade from 2016 to 2026.